rage/programming-23/data/part-12/1-functions-as-arguments.md

 <programming-exercise name='Sort by remaining stock' tmcname='part12-01_remaining_stock'>

 Please write a function named `sort_by_remaining_stock(items: list)`.
 The function takes a list of tuples as its argument.
 The tuples consist of the name, price and remaining stock of a product.
-The function should return a new list where the items are sorted according to the stock remaining, lowest value first.
+The function should return a new list, where the items are sorted according to the stock remaining, lowest value first.
 The original list should not be changed.

 The function should work as follows: